tldr-pages/tldr/pages/common/ac.md

 # ac

-> A faster version of cat that can strip ANSI color codes
+> A faster version of cat that can strip ANSI color codes.

 - Dump a file's contents: